skamansam/skamansam.github.io/src/unpublished/2009-05-29-how-to-build-a-dynamic-web-site-with-simple-server-technologies.md

 author: skamansam
 title: How To Build a Dynamic Web Site With Simple Server Technologies.
 description: Using SSI to build a more dynamic website
-excerpt: I have always had a certain love for math and the neat things you can do with it.
+excerpt: In order to create a page that is easily maintainable, you need to do three
 cover: false
 coverImage: false
 coverAlt: RBE Logo
 categories:
-  - programming
+  - web-development
 tags:
-  - Math
-  - Pascal's Triangle
-  - Polynomials
+  - SSI
 created_at: 2009-05-29 9:57:57
 updated_at: 2009-05-29 9:57:57
 meta: